 Step 2-A: Using an Air Compressor to Winterize

-If you have access to an air compressor, all you need is a compressed air adaptor (aka a blow out plug), available for purchase at Airstream Supply Company.
-Screw the blow out plug into the city water connection on the exterior wall of your Airstream, connect your air compressor nozzle, and begin applying compressed air.
+If you have access to an air compressor, all you need is a compressed air adaptor (aka a blow out plug).
+Screw the blow out plug into the city water connection on the exterior wall of your Airstream, connect the air compressor nozzle, and begin applying compressed air.
 Keep in mind that you must keep air pressure under 60 psi or risk damaging internal systems.

-At this point it’s helpful to have an assistant to go inside and begin opening each faucet, one at a time (it’s also helpful if you both have a mobile phone so you can talk to each other).
+It’s helpful to have an assistant to go inside and begin opening each faucet, one at a time.
 The compressed air will blow any remaining water out through the faucet.
-If any of the faucets has both hot and cold water functions, make sure to rotate the handles all the way from cold to hot to allow all the lines to clear.
+If the faucets have both hot and cold water functions, rotate the handles all the way from cold to hot to allow all the lines to clear.

 Then, one at a time: